 We hope you will enjoy going out with your group, but if you decide it’s not for you or you have any other concerns please speak to your Group Coordinator.
 If you prefer to contact us directly, our details can be found here.

 If all of the groups in your area are currently full or there isn’t a group in your area right now, we will place your details on our waiting list and you will be notified when a place becomes available for you.

 Your Group Coordinator or the driver allocated to you will keep you informed.

 No, our group activities are free of charge for our older guests.

 Our hosts and other venues will all be accessible with a downstairs toilet and not more than a few steps up to the property.
 However volunteers who host in their own home are unlikely to have adaptions such as handrails and toilet facilities for people with disabilities.
 For this reason we are unable to accept applications from people who are reliant on a wheelchair for their mobility.

 We are beginning to offer different kinds of groups in selected locations.
 Information about these will be provided on this website.
 Please only apply to join one of these groups if you live in the specified location.

 No, but we may be able to signpost you to other social activities or practical help services in your area.
 Please ask your Group Coordinator to contact us if you would like some advice about local services.

-What a difference it has made to me, being part of a social group again.
-At first, I was a bit nervous about going but everyone is so friendly and it’s great to have conversations with different people.
+What a difference it's made to me, being part of a social group again.
+At first, I was a bit nervous about going but everyone's so friendly and it’s great to have conversations with different people.